VVUQ · Module 3 of 10

 The difference between the finite-mesh result and the exact solution of the equations.

-2. Write the Richardson estimate of the exact value.
+2. Write the Richardson estimate of the continuum-limit value.

 fexact ≈ ffine + (ffine − fcoarse)/(rp − 1).